lanman14444/Make-Terminal-Command/README.md

-Make-Terminal-Command
+Make Terminal Command
 =====================
-A bash script to create a new command in Terminal Installation
+A simple bash script to create a new command in Terminal from Terminal Installation
 =====================